BenChi3D/BenChi3D/README.md

 - 👋 Hi, I’m Benedict Chima Ogbulachi
-- 👀 I’m interested in software development and graphic and ui designs
+- 👀 I’m interested in software development, designs and engineering.
-- 🌱 I’m currently on my way to be a software developer, check my repositories for my journey.
+- 🌱 A life long learner, check my repositories for my projects and journey.
-- 💞️ I’m looking to collaborate on projects and internships
+- 💞️ I’m looking to collaborate on projects and internships, supporting partnerships for the goals.
 - 📫 How to reach me on benedictogbulachi@gmail.com

 <!---